Standards and Code of Conduct

 The Localism Act 2011 introduced a new regime for standards and dealing with complaints against members.
 Further information is available regarding the Council's Standards and Code of Conduct processes.

 Standards - Confidence in local democracy is paramount and can only be achieved when Councillors are seen to live up to the high standards the public expects.

-Code of Conduct - Every local authority must adopt a Code of Conduct that sets out rules governing the behaviour of its councillors (members).
+Code of Conduct - Every local authority must adopt athat sets out rules governing the behaviour of its councillors (members).
 All elected, co-opted and independent members of local authorities, including Parish Councils are covered by a Code.

 A frequentlyhas been produced.

-South Holland District Council has adopted thisfor its Councillors.
+South Holland District Council has adopted this Code of Conduct for its Councillors.
 It covers the following areas of individual behaviour: